junaidqamer/HolidaySales/README.md

 2. Is there a negative correlation between GDP and gold prices and the retail index and gold prices?

-3. Can we predict gold prices by predicting holiday sales?

-4. Which is the best model to make our predicitons?
+3. Which is the best model to make our predicitons?

 ## RESOURCES